21 Jun (Thu) to 27 Jun (Wed)

 • Meet the Minimum Entry Requirements (MER) for their respective polytechnic courses.

-EAE is an admissions exercise that allows students to apply and receive conditional offers for admission to polytechnic based on their aptitudes and interests before taking their GCE O-Level examinations.
-It allows the polytechnics greater flexibility in selecting students on a broader measure of criteria other than academic grades, thus allowing a wider range of talents to be recognised.
+EAE for O-Level students is an admissions exercise that allows graduating O-Level students to apply for and receive conditional offers for admission to polytechnic based on their aptitudes and interests before taking their GCE O-Level examinations.
+It allows the polytechnics greater flexibility to select students based on broader measures of merit, beyond just academic grades.

 EAE will be available to the following: